UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 the only thing that can be connected is the word "Why?"
 So that's a little confusing.

-- [ ] Make it clear what the image is about
+- [x] Make it clear what the image is about
+- [x] Make the header 'Why?' more descriptive

 And there wasn't that much information about anything really.
 The whole course material is almost only exercises,